 What is the essence of the soy diet?

 1. Eat often, but in small portions (200 g per meal).
-Should be 4-5 meals.
+There should be 4-5 meals.

-3. Salt is replaced by soy sauce.
+3. Salt is replaced with soy sauce.

 The basis of the diet